hulkdx/DocsK8S/README.md

 ## Tools
 ### minikube
 - To test k8s on local machine
-- A node cluseter run on virtual box
+- A node cluster run on virtual box

 ### kubectl commands
 ```sh